I'm not saying Rivers of Blood is the single best weapon in Elden Ring... but is it up there? Most definitely.

 Okay, so you have Rivers of Blood.
 Now what?
 What gear pairs best with this bloody blade?
 Here's a straightforward build to maximize your bleed damage.

-- Off-hand weapon: ⚔ Nagakiba (another katana to amp up bleed), 🧙♂️ Dragon Communion Seal (for incantations, but scales well with Arcane)
+- Off-hand weapon (optional): ⚔ Nagakiba (another katana to amp up bleed), 🧙♂️ Dragon Communion Seal (for incantations, but scales well with Arcane)

 - Armor: 🎭White Mask (briefly increase attack damage by 10% after triggering blood loss)